randyrossi/bmc64/README.md

 GPIO23        |GPIO19       | 6 (Fire)
 GND           |GND          | 8 (GND)

-In the menu, select either GPIO1 or GPIO2 and assign it to one of the emulated ports.
+In Joyports the menu, select either GPIO1 or GPIO2 and assign it to one of the emulated ports.
 NOTE: There are no analog inputs so paddles won't function.

-## GPIO Keyboard and Joysticks (PCB config)
+## GPIO Config 2 : Pure GPIO Keyboard and Joysticks

-The PCB GPIO config option enables real keyboard and joystick scanning code meant to be used with a PCB specifically designed for BMC64.
+This GPIO config option enables real keyboard and joystick scanning code purely from GPIO connections.
+It can be used with a PCB specifically designed for BMC64.
 The PCB design is available at https://upverter.com/design/rrossi/bmc64  It is possible to breadboard these connections using jumpers but that would mean a mess of wires inside your C64 shell.
 The PCB is meant to mount your DB9 joystick ports, a power switch and power connector in the right spots as well as provide power for the shell's LED.

-The PIN configuration for joysticks is different than what was described above for the Non-PCB GPIO config option.
+The PIN configuration for joysticks is different than what was described above for the GPIO Config 1 option.
 So if you turn this option on, the GPIO joysticks you wired directly to the PI's header will not work unless you re-wire them as described below.

 GPIO | C64 JOY PIN  | KEYBOARD CONNECTOR
 -----|--------------|-------------------